andreysolovyev381/HollywoodLand/readme.md

 ### Proxy Implementation
 Made by using TransparentUpgradeableProxy paradigm from OpenZeppelin.
 All the data storages were separated from the respective implementations.
 Storages contain "storage" in their names, and implementations contain "implementation".
 ### Token
 Contract is ERC20 and ERC777 compatible foundation for all of the oprations.
-ERC777 token is set upon deployment as a separate transaction to set up the ERC777 Operators.
+ERC777 token is set upon deployment фтв to set up the ERC777 Operators.
 ### Finance
 Is represented by three contracts, responsible for:
 - stakes (investments into a project)